Who We Are

 He is a filmmaker and educator with nearly two decades of experience crafting engaging non-fiction content for museums, classrooms, the web, and the big screen.
 He has a Masters of Education in Curriculum and Instruction, as well as three years experience in Chicago Public Schools.
 Matt has crafted a rich variety of features, profiles, short docs, and other media for clients such as Kartemquin Films, the Kindling Group, and 371 Productions.
 For a full list of his editing credits, please visit his film portfolio.

-As a disability advocate, Matt is dedicated to making digital media and culture accessible to everyone, regardless of ability.
+Matt is dedicated to making digital media and culture accessible to audiences with disabilities.
 He is a co-director of ReelAbilities Film Festival Chicago and has a wide range of experience programming accessible events and media showings.

 Reveca Torres, Consulting Partner